lifebu/Orchid-2D-Engine/README.md

 - Simple tile-based renderer using DirectX 9.0c
 - Keyboard, mouse and gamepad support using Direct Input.

+**Note**: The engine is quite old (from 2014) and does not truly represent my current skillset for designing and implementing C++ code.
+It was uploaded and published to show my previous work as part of my résumé.

 ## Technologies Used
 - [tinyxml2](https://github.com/leethomason/tinyxml2)
 - [libogg](https://xiph.org/ogg/)